APPT: Boosting Automated Patch Correctness Prediction via Fine-tuning Pre-trained Models: Acknowledgment

 \section{Acknowledgment}

-\fi This work is supported partially by the National Key Research and Development Program of China (2021YFB1715600), the National Natural Science Foundation of China (61932012, 62141215), and the Program B for Outstanding PhD Candidate of Nanjing University (202201B054).
+\fi The authors would like to thank the anonymous reviewers for their insightful comments.
+This work is supported partially by the National Key Research and Development Program of China (2021YFB1715600), the National Natural Science Foundation of China (61932012, 62141215, 62372228), and the China Scholarship Council (202306190117).

 \ifCLASSOPTIONcaptionsoff

 \fi